1. Home

 6 Creative Outlets To Help Improve Mental Health: Incontinence Edition

-Incontinence doesn’t only have an impact on a person’s physical health, but their mental health too.
-Our most recent ConfidenceClub annual survey found that 78% of people said incontinence negatively impacted their mental health.
+ncontinence doesn’t only have an impact on a person’s physical health, but their mental health too.
+Our most recen ConfidenceClub annual survey found that 78% of people said incontinence negatively incontinence negatively impacted their mental health.

 Many other studies conducted have also shown that there is a relationship between mental health conditions like depression and anxiety in individuals with incontinence [1].